 Prerequisite: None | Lecture 3 hours Major themes and aspects of current international politics are introduced.
 Topics include but are not restricted to globalization, power, diplomacy, war and peace, terrorism, and economic development.

-185 DIRECTED STUDY (CSU) 1 UNIT RPT 2 Provides opportunity for in-depth study of a chosen area of Political Science on a contract basis, under the direction of a supervising instructor.
+Provides opportunity for in-depth study of a chosen area of Political Science on a contract basis, under the direction of a supervising instructor.
+Credit limit: Maximum of 3 units may be taken for credit.

 285 DIRECTED STUDIES